 Such an often asked question and something that is important to consider.
-Yes, the wedding sparklers we sell are smokeless.
+Yes, the sparklers for wedding we sell are smokeless.
 They do not produce smoke.
-There is a negligible amount of smoke that will be seen when initially lighting the sparkler, but you can also expect that with something as simple as a candle too.
-I can say with confidence that you will not at all have an issue with smoke with our sparklers.
-I also know that it is hard to imagine a sparkler that is called smokeless but one that I say potentially might produce a negligible amount of smoke like a candle does.
+There is a negligible amount of smoke that will be seen when initially lit, but you can also expect that with something as simple as a candle too.
+I can say with confidence that you will not at all have an issue with smoke with our products.
+I also know that it is hard to imagine one that is called smokeless but one that I say potentially might produce a negligible amount of smoke like a candle does.

-That is why we suggest you order sparklers in advance of your wedding and have a chance to try one out.
-Not only to relieve your worries about smoke, but to also make sure this wedding sparkler is what you expected.
+That is why we suggest you order in advance of your wedding and have a chance to try one out.
+Not only to relieve your worries about smoke, but to also make sure it is what you expected.
 We offer a 100% guarantee for that very reason.
-We know the prodfuct may not be what you expected (but we actually hope it exceeds your expectations), we know you may change your mind, we know your wedding might be postponed (it happens, and we also know that someone might forget to bring the wedding sparklers to the reception.
+We know the product may not be what you expected (but we actually hope it exceeds your expectations), we know you may change your mind, we know your wedding might be postponed (it happens, and we also know that someone might forget to bring them to the reception.
 That also happens, sigh!

 Please refer to this page on our website for the most in depth information you could ever desire on the idea of smokeless sparklers.

 A few years ago, I ordered sparklers from all the copy cats out there (yes, I can say that because the idea of sparklers at weddings came from me!
 It is what I used for my wedding sendoff in 1999).
-Other sparklers were smoky, did not last as long as they promised, the sparkler composite fell off in chunks.
+Others were smoky, did not last as long as they promised, and the composite fell off in chunks.

 We offer a quality sparkler that we are genuinely proud to call ours.
-These sparklers are the traditional sparkler you are envisioning – with a wide sparkle effect you remember from childhood.
-They are not smoky, they hold up well because they are double dipped in the sparkler composite when made.
-These wedding sparklers are also 100% guaranteed meaning if for any reason you are unhappy with your purchase, if the wedding is called off, if it rains, if you change your mind, simply call me and you can return the sparklers for a full refund.
+These are the traditional sparkler you are envisioning – with a wide sparkle effect that you remember from childhood.
+They are not smoky, they hold up well because they are double dipped in the composite when made.
+These wedding sparklers are also 100% guaranteed, meaning if for any reason you are unhappy with your purchase, if the wedding is called off, if it rains, if you change your mind, simply call me and you can return them for a full refund.

 I think sparklers look adorable when tied with a matchbook.
 There are so many wonderful resources for these matchbooks and so many styles of matchbooks.
 There is a flap style, box style and a barrel style.
 I will admit that most people just keep the matchbooks as a souvenir because the wedding sparklers light so easily off one another.
 However, it is a creative way to personalize your wedding exit.

-Another cute way to personalize your wedding is to put the sparklers in a sleeve or tie a tag around sparkler.
-Some of the cute ideas are Let Love Sparkle, Let’s Light the Way for Jim and Jane, Sparkler Send off 10:00pm.
+Another cute way to personalize your wedding is to put the sparklers in a sleeve or tie a tag around them.
+Some of the cute ideas are Let Love Sparkle, Let’s Light the Way for Jim and Jane, Send off at 10:00pm.
 We sell tags right here on our site!
 Check out our sparklers tags.

 Sparklers are considered a novelty item by the Department of Transportation.
 We are allowed to ship them legally via UPS Ground.
 Please check your county laws before ordering and also consult with your wedding venue to put yourself at ease.
-Most venues like a wedding sparkler because they are not messy and are easy to clean up!
+Most venues like them because they are not messy and are easy to clean up!

 Sparklers have been around for over 200 years.
 They instantly evoke a smile on the holder’s face when being used but safety is a huge concern.
-We do not recommend sparklers for the use of children.
-We also love the long-lasting sparklers because the guests can light one sparkle and hold them up in the air.
+We do not recommend them for use by children.
+We also love the long-lasting ones because the guests can light one and hold them up in the air.

 Of course.
 I would be inconsiderate to not state the truth.
 Sparklers at weddings should be used responsibly.
-The most important aspects of sparkler safety is to never point a lit sparkler at another person, do not lay down a lit sparkler on the ground or a table, never hold a lit sparkler by anything except the wire handle, and never hold multiple sparklers and light them at one time.
-Please make sure there is a designated place to put extinguished sparklers and have your wedding planner be sure to gather all of those in a safe place.
-Often a bucket of sand works as a great place to display the sparklers before they are used and a place to extinguish them when the wedding sendoff is over.
+The most important aspects of sparkler safety is to never point a lit one at another person, do not lay them down on the ground or a table, never hold one by anything except the wire handle, and never hold multiple ones and light them at one time.
+Please make sure there is a designated place to put the extinguished ones and have your wedding planner be sure to gather all of those in a safe place.
+Often a bucket of sand works as a great place to display them before they are used and a place to extinguish them when the sendoff is over.

 Copyright © SPARKLE, LLC.
 All Rights Reserved